tuneman7/cuda_work/README.md

 * Have an NVIDIA graphics card or device which is compatible with NVIDIA’s CUDA package.
 * Install NVIDA drivers.
 * Install the CUDA packages / tools.
+* Look at or adapt the following files: install_cuda.sh , nvidia_docker_install.sh
 * Test that pytorch can “see” the graphics card and do its work on it:
 ```
 git clone https://github.com/tuneman7/cuda_work  && . ./cuda_work/test_python_cuda.sh